 Request for Proposals: Great Lakes Sediment and Nutrient Reduction Program

-ANN ARBOR – The Great Lakes Commission today issued a request for proposals (RFP) for the 2021 Great Lakes Sediment and Nutrient Reduction Program grant program.
+Ann Arbor, Mich. – The Great Lakes Commission today issued a request for proposals (RFP) for the 2022 Great Lakes Sediment and Nutrient Reduction Program grant program.

 The due date for applications is 5:00 p.m.
-Eastern on April 16, 2021.
-Applications will be reviewed by representatives from the U.S. Department of Agriculture’s Natural Resource Conservation Service (NRCS), the U.S. Environmental Protection Agency (U.S. EPA), and the eight Great Lakes states.
-Final decisions on funded projects are anticipated in summer 2021.
-Selected projects would begin on October 1, 2021 (with potential for an earlier start) and may be up to three years in duration.
+Eastern on April 22, 2022.
+Applications will be reviewed by representatives from the eight Great Lakes states, plus federal partners at the U.S. Department of Agriculture’s Natural Resource Conservation Service (NRCS) and U.S. Environmental Protection Agency (U.S. EPA).
+Final decisions on funded projects are anticipated in summer 2022.
+Selected projects would begin work not later than October 1, 2022.

-The Great Lakes Commission has managed the Great Lakes Sediment and Nutrient Reduction Program for more than 30 years.
+The Great Lakes Commission has managed the Great Lakes Sediment and Nutrient Reduction Program for more than three decades.
+Since 2010, the program has benefitted from funding through the Great Lakes Restoration Initiative.
+Funded projects support progress toward the achievement of GLRI Action Plan objectives and goals.
 The program is a partnership with NRCS, U.S. EPA, and the Great Lakes states.
 Please visit www.nutrientreduction.org for more information.

-The Great Lakes Commission, led by chair Sharon M. Jackson, Deputy General Counsel for Governor Eric J. Holcomb of Indiana, is a binational government agency established in 1955 to protect the Great Lakes and the economies and ecosystems they support.
+The Great Lakes Commission, led by chair Todd L. Ambs, deputy secretary of the Wisconsin Department of Natural Resources (retired), is a binational government agency established in 1955 to protect the Great Lakes and the economies and ecosystems they support.
 Its membership includes leaders from the eight U.S. states and two Canadian provinces in the Great Lakes basin.
 The GLC recommends policies and practices to balance the use, development, and conservation of the water resources of the Great Lakes and brings the region together to work on issues that no single community, state, province, or nation can tackle alone.
 Learn more at www.glc.org.